Table of Contents

-A series of French postcards depicting one of the most gruesome punishment in China: Death by a thousands cuts (Lingchi).
+A series of French postcards depicting one of the most gruesome punishments in China: Death by a thousand cuts (Lingchi, 凌迟).

 Death by a thousand cuts or slow slicing was a form of torture and execution used in China from roughly AD 900 until its abolition in 1905.

 The condemned was killed by using a knife to methodically remove portions of the body.
 The process involved tying the person to be executed to a wooden frame, usually in a public place.

 The flesh was then cut from the body in multiple slices in a process that was not specified in detail in Chinese law and therefore most likely varied.

 In later times, opium was sometimes administered either as an act of mercy or as a way of preventing fainting.